Loek Duys 08 Feb, 2017

 Since the release of Service Fabric runtime version 5.4.145, Microsoft added a (preview) feature to run Windows Containers on Windows Server 2016.
-The Linux version already supported this for a while.
+Any linux IT service company could tell you that the Linux version already supported this for a while.
+Resolving IT and technical issues like these is part of the day to day running of any business, that’s why it’s important to have a good technical support partner like Netzen, which offers a range of proactive support contracts for businesses.
+I will explain all about such services in another post.
 This post explains why Containers are useful and how to get it to work.

 Service Fabric also comes with an SDK that can be used to make Microservices applications.

 Running many applications together on a set of machines sounds great, but it also introduces some problems.
 For example, what if one of the applications uses up all available memory?
 Or what if you want to run applications that target different versions of the .NET framework?
 What if your application runs on IIS, but IIS isn’t installed on your servers.
 Wouldn’t it be nice if you could put that application inside a box, together with its dependencies, without boxes being aware of each other?

 Well you can, using containers.
 Containers encapsulate and isolate applications and their prerequisites.
 Each container has its own isolated view of the underlying operating system.
 Changes made inside a container are not visible outside of the container.
 This isolation is enhanced with resource consumption governance options.
 Similar to Virtual Machines, the amount of memory or CPU-power assigned to a container can be restricted.
 The main difference is that in Containers, the operation system is shared.
 This makes Containers very fast to start up.

 Another great advantage is that – because of the virtualization – they are portable.
 You can move a Windows Container to any Windows Server 2016 host that has the Containers feature installed and run it there.